voravich-ch/menu-image-grouping-89menus/README.md

 ## **Disclaimer**

-The input_images and model (`B6_89classes-54-1.20.h5`) files were not provided in this repository as they are company's assets.
+The input_images, food_cleaned.csv, new_random_sample_out.csv, and model (`B6_89classes-54-1.20.h5`) files were not provided in this repository as they are company's assets.